google/WebFundamentals/src/_langs/en/updates/2015-07-22-interact-with-ble-devices-on-the-web.markdown

 ### Read a Bluetooth Characteristic

-Here we are connected to the GATT Remote Server of the Bluetooth device.
-Now we want to get a Primary Bluetooth GATT Service and read a characteristic that belongs to this service.
+Here we are connected to the GATT Server of the remote Bluetooth device.
+Now we want to get a Primary GATT Service and read a characteristic that belongs to this service.
 Let's try for instance to read the current charge level of a connected device battery.

 In the example below, `battery_level` is the [adopted Bluetooth GATT Characteristic Battery